soilwise-he/SoilWise-documentation/tech/docs/technical_components/knowledge_graph.md

 ## 5. Linking to External Ontologies / Thesauri

 A key goal of the SHKG is interoperability with broader semantic resources.
 The SHKG already includes mappings to established vocabularies and thesauri, enabling cross-resource navigation and reuse of standardized identifiers.
+A total of 493 concepts were found matching in the following ontologies and thesauri.

 **Currently linked resources include:**